FabLabWgtn/Mobile-360/_posts/2016-06-20-tutorial-stitch.md

 ## Tutorial for stitching video with premiere and Hugin

-The purpose was to use only Open-source software or solution but we have start with premiere for the moment each part we do with premiere can be done with an other dedicated Open-source software The only tricky part is maybe the audio synchronization...
+The purpose was to use only Open-source software or solution but we start with premiere for the moment Each part we do with premiere can be done with an other dedicated Open-source software The only tricky part is maybe the audio synchronization...

 ## Process